charlpcronje/charl-cv.devserv.me/src/README.md

 I left because I broke my back and was out of action for months, but since then I've no problems at all.

 ### Other Tasks

-- API Integration
+- **API Integration**: Integrated third-party APIs into various software systems to enhance functionality and interoperability.
-- Authentication including OAuth 2
+- **Authentication including OAuth 2**: Implemented OAuth 2 for secure, token-based user authentication in web and mobile applications.
-- Check and Apply Coding Standards
+- **Check and Apply Coding Standards**: Enforced coding standards across development teams to ensure code quality and maintainability.
-- Database Development
+- **Database Development**: Designed, developed, and maintained databases optimized for performance and scalability.
-- Management Tools and Business Logic
+- **Management Tools and Business Logic**: Utilized management tools to oversee project processes and implemented business logic to meet strategic objectives.
-- Project Management
+- **Project Management**: Directed project teams and managed timelines, ensuring projects are delivered on time and within budget.
-- Project Planning
+- **Project Planning**: Prepared detailed project plans, defining scope, resources, and timelines to guide project execution.
-- Server Management
+- **Server Management**: Administered and maintained servers to ensure optimal performance and reliability.
-- System Analysis
+- **System Analysis**: Analyzed existing systems to identify areas for improvement and integration to enhance system functionality and efficiency.

 ### PHP 5.6 and PHP 7

-- Custom MVC PHP Framework
+- **Custom MVC PHP Framework**: Developed and maintained custom MVC frameworks tailored to specific application needs.
-- Laravel
+- **Laravel**: Built robust applications using Laravel, a PHP framework known for its elegant syntax and features such as routing, sessions, and authentication.
-- Laravel Lighthouse
+- **Laravel Lighthouse**: Implemented GraphQL APIs using Laravel Lighthouse, enhancing API capabilities and client-server interactions.
-- Laravel Passport
+- **Laravel Passport**: Utilized Laravel Passport for API authentication, securing communications between mobile and web applications.
-- Object Orientated
+- **Object Oriented**: Applied object-oriented programming principles in PHP to enhance code reusability and maintainability.
-- PHP
+- **PHP**: Developed server-side logic using PHP, crafting dynamic and interactive web applications.
-- SaaS (Software as a Service)
+- **SaaS (Software as a Service)**: Designed and deployed software applications over the Internet as a service, focusing on scalability and accessibility.
-- Web Services (Restful & SOAP)
+- **Web Services (Restful & SOAP)**: Developed both RESTful and SOAP services in PHP to enable web-based interactions and data exchange.

 ### Database Management

-- MSSQL
+- **MSSQL**: Managed and optimized Microsoft SQL Server environments to support complex data-driven applications.
-- Mysql
+- **MySQL**: Administered MySQL databases, ensuring data integrity, performance, and security.
-- SQLite
+- **SQLite**: Implemented SQLite for lightweight database solutions in mobile apps and small web applications.

 ### Indoor Mapping

-- WSDL
+- **WSDL**: Utilized Web Services Description Language to describe network services in indoor mapping applications.
-- XML DTD
+- **XML DTD**: Defined document structure with XML DTD that are used in the configuration of indoor mapping software.
-- XML Schema’s
+- **XML Schema’s**: Designed XML Schemas to validate and organize data in indoor mapping systems.
-- XPath
+- **XPath**: Applied XPath to navigate through elements and attributes in XML documents used in mapping solutions.
-- XML
+- **XML**: Used XML extensively for data interchange in indoor geographic mapping systems.
-- SVG
+- **SVG**: Implemented Scalable Vector Graphics for interactive and high-quality visualizations in indoor maps.
-- XHTML
+- **XHTML**: Used XHTML for structuring content on web-based indoor mapping platforms.
-- XSLT
+- **XSLT**: Transformed XML data for presentation and data manipulation in indoor mapping applications.

 ### GIS

-- Geographic Information Systems (GIS)
+- **Geographic Information Systems (GIS)**: Applied GIS technologies to analyze and visualize geographic data for decision-making and problem-solving.
-- Mapping and Geo Reverse Tracking
+- **Mapping and Geo Reverse Tracking**: Implemented mapping and reverse geo-tracking solutions to enhance location intelligence.
-- Route Planning
+- **Route Planning**: Developed systems for efficient route planning that optimize travel time and distance.
-- SQL Integration
+- **SQL Integration**: Integrated SQL with GIS software to manage spatial data effectively.

 ### Server Administrator

-- Apache
+- **Apache**: Configured and managed Apache web servers, ensuring high availability and security.
-- CentOS 7
+- **CentOS 7**: Administered CentOS 7 servers for enterprise environments, focusing on system stability and security.
-- FreeBSD Mail Server
+- **FreeBSD Mail Server**: Set up and maintained mail servers using FreeBSD, providing reliable email services.
-- MariaDB
+- **MariaDB**: Managed MariaDB, an enhanced, drop-in replacement for MySQL.
-- MySQL
+- **MySQL**: Ensured efficient operation of MySQL servers for web applications.
-- NginX Reverse Proxy
+- **NginX Reverse Proxy**: Configured NginX as a reverse proxy to improve security, performance, and scalability of web applications.
-- PHP
+- **PHP**: Optimized PHP environments for performance and security on various servers.

 ### Security

-- Biometrics
+- **Biometrics**: Integrated biometric technologies for secure user authentication based on physical characteristics.
-- Digital Signatures
+- **Digital Signatures**: Implemented digital signatures to secure and verify the authenticity of digital documents.
-- Document Encryption
+- **Document Encryption**: Applied encryption techniques to protect sensitive information in digital formats.
-- Facial Recognition
+- **Facial Recognition**: Utilized facial recognition technology for enhanced security and personalized user experiences.
-- Location Based Authentication Methods
+- **Location Based Authentication Methods**: Deployed location-based authentication to bolster security protocols by verifying the geographical position.
-- Voice Recognition
+- **Voice Recognition**: Implemented voice recognition systems for hands-free operations and security enhancements.

 ### Android App Development

-- Custom Hardware Development
+- **Custom Hardware Development**: Designed custom hardware solutions for specialized Android applications.
-- Java
+- **Java**: Utilized Java for Android app development, focusing on robustness, object-oriented design, and performance.
-- Point Of Sale Systems
+- **Point Of Sale Systems**: Developed Android-based point of sale systems to facilitate business transactions.
-- SQLite
+- **SQLite**: Employed SQLite for local data storage on Android devices, ensuring data availability and stability.
-- Teleric
+- **Telerik**: Integrated Telerik UI components to enhance UI/UX on Android apps.
-- XML
+- **XML**: Used XML for designing user interfaces and managing data in Android applications.

 ### CSS Frameworks & Pre-processors

-- Bootstrap
+- **Bootstrap**: Implemented Bootstrap for rapid, responsive web design.
-- Foundation
+- **Foundation**: Utilized Foundation to create enterprise-level responsive websites.
-- Material - SASS
+- **Material - SASS**: Applied Material Design principles using SASS for styling modern web applications.
-- Less CSS
+- **Less CSS**: Used Less CSS pre-processor to extend the capability of CSS with dynamic behaviors such as variables, mixins, and functions.
-- Stylus
+- **Stylus**: Employed Stylus for rich and powerful CSS pre-processing, enabling more expressive styles with robust functions.

 ### Version Systems Control

-- GIT
+- **GIT**: Managed software development with Git, focusing on branching, merging, and version control.
-- SVN
+- **SVN**: Used Subversion (SVN) to maintain current and historical versions of files such as source code, web pages, and documentation.
 ===

 === SENIOR FULL-STACK PHP DEVELOPER